April 5, 2024 — South FIRST FRIDAYS #ArtwalkSJ

 These forms and connections often take the shape of the natural world and its inhabitants and perhaps highlight the increasingly complicated relationship we have with each other, along with the numerous connections we all share.
 Intersection of line and shape creating form and figure.
 Introduce color—intense color, tones that scream or sigh when viewed.
 Vibrant color!
 For Roberts, line + color becomes a language that can create innumerable engaging and interesting narratives that can be experienced throughout this exhibition.

-San Jose Jazz – 310 South First St. map
+Institute of Contemporary Art San Jose – 560 S. First St. map

 San Jose Museum of Quilts & Textiles – 520 South First St. map